axibase/atsd-use-cases/workshop/trends-bot.md

 ### Rule

 Finally we need to create and configure new rule.
 As mentioned above we will collect "Parent Category", "Category", "Frequency", "Seasonal Adjustment" to find the metrics and "Chart Type" to allow user customize portal.
-The window will be in 'OPEN' and 'REPEAT' statuses until user selects chart type and ATSD receives the "Chart Type Selected".
+The window will be in 'OPEN' and 'REPEAT' status until the user selects chart type and ATSD receives the "Chart Type Selected".

 ```
 Data Type: message